Frequently Asked Questions

 Dorm & Student Life

-Additionally, we host Formal Dinners several times during the school year.
+Additionally, Squaw Valley Academy hosts Formal Dinners four times during the school year.
 Boys are expected to wear jackets, shirts, and ties.
 Girls are expected to wear skirts and blouses, or dresses.

 Yes, students may have cell phones on campus.
 As part of our electronics policy, there are some appropriate limitations to phone use for students.

 If you plan to purchase US mobile phone service please purchase the service from Verizon or Sprint.
 These two companies provide strong mobile phone signals at Squaw Valley Academy.